 …. and a guard period where UE does not transmit any other signal, not used for any other UE transmission, of Y symbols in-between the SRS resources is used in case the SRS resources are transmitted in the same slot.

-.
+The value of Y is defined by Table 6.2.1.2-1.